-The Laboratory has an ongoing market surveillance plan under which more than 400 medicines are analysed each year, including authorised and unauthorised medicines, medicines prepared in pharmacies, active ingredients and excipients used in the manufacture of medicines.
+The Laboratory has an ongoing market surveillance plan under which more than 400 medicines were analysed until 2017, including authorised and unauthorised medicines, medicines prepared in pharmacies, active ingredients and excipients used in the manufacture of medicines.
+In February 2017 the resolution of the minister of health and labour, which said that where medicinal products are prepared in a pharmacy, at least one medicinal product prepared as officinal or magistral formula shall be submitted to the State Agency of Medicines' laboratory for testing every six months.changed, and instead these medicines are analysed on the basis of risks.
 The medicines to be analysed are selected in cooperation with other departments of the Agency, taking into account the extent of the risk arising from possible quality problems (wide use, relatively instable active ingredients, similar preparations from different manufacturers etc.).
 Samples are usually taken at wholesale or pharmacy levels, and occasionally also from the marketing authorisation holders.
 It is important to sample towards the end of the supply chain, as this also enables to discover possible deviations caused by storage and transport.

 Wide range of chemical and pharmaceutical methods are used by the Laboratory of the Agency, enabling the testing of different pharmaceutical forms and as wide a spectrum of active ingredients as possible.
 We also test endotoxins in injections using the biological method.